gbeced/pyalgotrade/doc/tutorial.rst

  * The first 14 RSI values are None.
 That is because we need at least 15 values to get an RSI value.
  * The first 28 SMA values are None.
 That is because the first 14 RSI values are None, and the 15th one is the first not None value that the SMA filter receives.
-   Only when we have 15 not None values we can calculate the SMA(15).
+   We can calculate the SMA(15) only when we have 15 not None values .

 .. literalinclude:: ../samples/tutorial-3.output